AI for Humans: When to Delegate, When to Lead

 You do the work.
 AI is not involved.
 The task requires empathy, creativity, trust, or a kind of understanding that cannot be codified.

-The mode you choose for any given task is not really about the technology.
-It is about the nature of the work itself.
-Three questions tend to cut through the noise fairly quickly.
+The mode you choose for any given task depends less on the technology than on the nature of the work itself.
+Three questions tend to settle it fairly quickly.

 What happens if the output is slightly wrong?
 If the cost of a mistake is low and easily corrected, delegation is probably fine.
 A wrongly categorised expense report is an inconvenience.
 A wrongly categorised legal risk is a liability.
 The stakes shape the mode.

 Does context matter more than pattern?
-AI is extraordinary at recognising patterns across large datasets.
-It is much weaker at understanding context: the customer who is going through a difficult quarter, the team dynamic that shapes how feedback should land, the regulatory nuance that changes the meaning of a number.
-When context drives the quality of the outcome, you need a human in the lead.
+AI is strong at recognising patterns across large datasets and noticeably weaker at understanding context.
+Examples include a customer going through a difficult quarter, a team dynamic that shapes how feedback is received, or a regulatory nuance that changes the meaning of a number.
+Where context drives the quality of the outcome, a human needs to be in the lead.

 Is the relationship the product?
 In professional services especially, much of what customers pay for is not the deliverable itself but the understanding behind it.
 They want to know that someone has genuinely thought about their situation, weighed the trade-offs, and made a recommendation they would stand behind personally.
 That is not something you delegate.

-These are not rigid tests.
-They are ways of thinking about the decision quickly, without defaulting to the extremes of automate everything or change nothing.
+None of these are rigid tests.
+They are ways of thinking through the decision quickly, without sliding into the default extremes of automate-everything or change-nothing.

 The delegate and lead categories are relatively straightforward once you start thinking about them honestly.
 Scheduling, data entry, first-pass research, routine summaries: delegate.
 Relationship management, strategic decisions, creative direction, difficult conversations: lead.

-Working well with AI in that middle ground means being clear about where the handoff sits.
-It means knowing when you are using AI as a starting point and when you are using it as a crutch.
-It means being honest about whether your edits are adding genuine value or just making you feel more involved.
+Working well with AI in that middle ground means being clear about where the handoff sits, knowing when you are using AI as a starting point rather than as a crutch, and being honest about whether your edits are adding genuine value or just making you feel more involved.

-The best collaborations between humans and AI tend to have a clear division: the machine handles breadth, the human provides depth.
-AI scans a hundred documents, you read the three that matter.
-AI generates five approaches, you know which one fits the customer.
-AI spots the trend, you understand what it means for this particular business at this particular moment.
+The best collaborations between humans and AI tend to have a clear division of labour: the machine handles breadth, the human provides depth.
+AI scans a hundred documents and you read the three that matter.
+AI generates five approaches and you know which one fits the customer.
+AI spots the trend and you understand what it means for this particular business at this point in its life.

 The point is to let AI clear the ground so your people can spend their time on the work that actually requires them.

 This three-mode thinking applies with particular weight to sustainability work.
-When a business is making decisions about its environmental impact, the stakes of getting the mode wrong are different in kind, not just degree.
+When a business is making decisions about its environmental impact, the stakes of getting the mode wrong are higher than the standard business case for AI tends to suggest.

 Some sustainability tasks sit comfortably in the delegate column: carbon data aggregation, supplier emissions tracking, automated reporting against established frameworks.
 AI handles these well and frees up the people doing this work to spend their time on harder problems.

 But the harder problems genuinely need humans in the lead.
 Whether to prioritise short-term cost savings or long-term impact reduction.
 How to weigh competing stakeholder needs when the right answer is not obvious.
-When a supply chain decision has consequences that do not show up in a dataset.
-These are not pattern recognition problems.
-They are judgment calls that depend on values, context and accountability, and those things cannot be delegated.
+When a supply chain decision has consequences that do not show up in any dataset.
+These are judgement calls, not pattern recognition problems, and they depend on values and accountability in a way that cannot be delegated.

-The collaboration mode is where much of the interesting sustainability work happens: AI surfacing data and scenarios, humans interpreting what they mean for a specific business and making the call.
-Getting that balance right matters more in sustainability than almost anywhere else, because the consequences of over-delegating are not just operational.
-They are reputational and, increasingly, legal.
+The collaboration mode is where much of the interesting sustainability work happens.
+AI surfaces the data and the scenarios, humans interpret what those mean for a specific business and make the call.
+Getting that balance right matters more in sustainability than almost anywhere else, because the consequences of over-delegating are reputational and increasingly legal, not only operational.

 Over-delegation.
 This is the business that automates everything it can, as fast as it can, because that is what AI adoption looks like.
 The results are impressive on a dashboard: faster turnaround, lower cost per unit, higher throughput.
 But the outputs start to feel generic.
 Customer relationships thin.
 The team loses the skills that made their work distinctive in the first place.
 They have optimised themselves into a commodity.

 Under-delegation.
 This is the business that treats AI as a threat to quality, a shortcut that cheapens the craft.
-They take pride in doing things the hard way, and that pride is not entirely misplaced.
+They take pride in doing things the hard way and that pride is not entirely misplaced.
 There is real value in deep human work.
-But their competitors are covering more ground, responding faster, spotting patterns earlier.
-The hard-way business is not protecting quality.
-It is falling behind while feeling virtuous about it.
+But their competitors are covering more ground, responding faster and spotting patterns earlier, and the hard-way business is falling behind while feeling virtuous about it.

 Both mistakes come from the same place: treating the decision as binary.
-The third option, thoughtful collaboration, is where most of the value actually sits.
+The third option, thoughtful collaboration, is where the value actually sits.

 The point isn't to use AI everywhere.